MetaMask/metamask-desktop/README.md

 yarn setup
 ```

-6. Build both the MetaMask desktop app and the Flask extension (wait until you see "The watcher is ready." logged in the console):
+6. Build both the MetaMask Desktop app and the Flask extension (wait until you see "The watcher is ready." logged in the console):
 ```
 yarn build
 ```

-7. Start the MetaMask desktop app:
+7. Start the MetaMask Desktop app:
 ```
 yarn app start
 ```